Your Nikon D5600 camera has a lot of features, out of which, adding your name and other copyright-related information to your images.

 Step 8.
 Click On Okay

-Now that you are aware of what to do, what are you waiting for?
+Now that you know what to do, what are you waiting for?
 Make your images more secure by adding copyright information to them!